Toward Product Leadership

 Applying Lean Startup engineering Principles

 A software development culture that tolerates risk-taking and failure as a source of rapid learning and growth is actually a good thing.
 The question is how do we perform fail-safe experiments early and often to validate our assumptions and hypotheses about customers' pain points and the business model (how money is made), quickly learn from those experiments, and pivot to new ideas and new experiments until we get the product right?
 The traditional retrospective in Agile usually involves discussion about what went wrong and how we can improve with a focus on the activities performed by team members.
 The concept of pivot in Lean Startup engineering is different.
 The pivot is about being responsive to customer feedback and demands in order to build a sustainable and resilient product and business.
 The pivot has significant implications on the architecture, design, and development of a product.
+As Peter Senge once said:

 The Lean Startup recipe is to create Minimum Viable Products (MVPs) that are tested early and often with future customers of the product.
 An MVP can be created through rapid prototyping or by incrementally delivering new product features through Continuous Delivery, while leveraging cloud-based capabilities such as Platform as a Service (PaaS) to remain lean.
 Testing MVPs requires the team (including software developers) to get out of their cubicles or workstations and meet with customers face-to-face whenever possible to obtain direct feedback and validation.
 MVPs can also be tested through A/B testing or end user usability testing.
 Actionable metrics like the System Usability Scale (SUS) should be collected during these fail-safe experiments and subsequently analyzed.